Refugees of the Syrian civil war in Egypt: Services provided

-Egypt's Legal Reaction to Syrian Immigration
+Egypt's legal reaction to Syrian immigration

 In order to gain refugee status in Egypt it must be proved that the applicant has a well founded fear of persecution.
-After gaining refugee status you are given a UNHCR yellow card which gives you three year temporary residency permit.
+After gaining refugee status, the refugee is given a UNHCR yellow card which gives them three year temporary residency permit.
 However, Egypt is having refugees renew their permits every six months.

 Restrictions

 In July 2013, the Egyptian government required Syrian refugees to have entry visas, residency documents, and work permit before they could enter the country.
 Since the implementation of this law, 3,058 refugees have been detained for attempting to depart illegally by sea.
 75 female refugees from multiple countries, including Syria, are being detained in prison for allegedly having fake passports, being undocumented, and attempting to depart.
 There is a high unemployment rate among refugees, due to the 1982 Article 11 of the Ministry of Labor's Ministerial Resolution that required employers to prove that no Egyptian national was available for a job before a work permit was issued to a refugee.